 - It will normally take a few weeks for a dog or cat to settle into a new family, new rules and a new routine.
 This will require patience and quite possibly involve a whole lot of fun!

 - Please consider adoption of your pet very carefully.
 We see it as a lifetime commitment.
-If you are unsure as to whether you can commit to care for the lifetime of the pet, perhaps Foster Care would be suitable.

 - If, at any time in the future, your circumstances change and you are unable to care for your pet, please contact Rocky’s K9 Rescue as we will either take back one of our rescue dogs or cats, or assist you with rehoming in exceptional circumstances.
 Please do not take your dog or cat to a pound.
 Please contact us to discuss.